 Decongestants help control allergy symptoms but not their causes.
 Decongestants shrink the swollen membranes in the nose and make it easier to breathe.
 Decongestants can be taken orally or by nasal spray.
 Decongestant nasal sprays should not be used for more than five days without a doctor's advice, and if so, usually only when accompanied by a nasal steroid.
 Decongestant nasal sprays often cause a so-called "rebound effect" if taken for too long.
 A rebound effect is the worsening of symptoms when a drug is discontinued.
 This is a result of a tissue dependence on the medication.

 Some people with allergies need specialized prescription medications such as corticosteroids, cromolyn, and ipratropium (Atropine-like) nasal sprays.
 These nasal sprays do not cause the rebound effect noticed with decongestant nasal sprays.
 Cortisone nasal sprays are very effective in reducing the inflammation which causes swelling, sneezing, and a runny nose.
 Cortisone can also stop the allergy "war" by halting the formation of the many allergy chemicals described above.
 Many cortisone nasal sprays are on the market through prescription only.
 Fluticasone (Flonase) is one example, but many preparations are available.
 Intranasal steroids are typically the first-line medications for patients suffering from persistent allergies.

 Cromolyn is also an antiinflammatory medication.
 Although cromolyn is not as potent as cortisone, it has a very safe profile.
 Cromolyn must be used well in advance of anticipated allergy symptoms to be useful.
 Ipratropium nasal spray is available for drying a wet runny nose.
 It will not prevent allergic reactions.
 This is an atropine derivative and although usually very safe, a person sensitive to atropine should be cautious when taking this drug.

 Montelukast (Singulair) is an inhibitor of leukotriene action, another chemical involved in the allergic reaction.
 This medication is used for therapy of asthma and has also been approved for treatment of allergic rhinitis.
 It has been shown to be most effective in those for whom significant congestion is a primary complaint.
-It may also be used in some cases together with second-generation antihistamines.
+It may also be used in some cases together with antihistamines.

 If antihistamines and nasal sprays are not effective or not tolerated by the patient, other modalities of therapy are available.
 Allergy desensitization or immunotherapy may be needed.
 Allergy immunotherapy stimulates the immune system with gradually increasing doses of the substances to which a person is allergic.
-Since the patient is being exposed to the allergy-inducing substance, an allergic reaction can occur, and this treatment should be supervised by an allergy specialist.
+Because the patient is being exposed to the allergy-inducing substance, an allergic reaction can occur, and this treatment should be supervised by a physician.
 Although the exact way allergy desensitization works is not completely known, allergy injections appear to modify or stop the allergy "war" by reducing the strength of the IgE and its effect on the mast cells.
 This form of treatment is very effective for allergies to pollen, mites, cats, and especially stinging insects (for example, bees).
 Allergy immunotherapy usually requires a series of injections and takes three months to one year to become effective.
 The required length of treatment may vary, but three years is a typical course.
 Frequent office visits are necessary.